Knoz9/ES-ProxyiPhone/README.md

 Everytime you toggle airplane mode on an iPhone, it gets a new ip adress, which in turn makes it harder for websites to detect botting.

+## Code
+To read the main script, check out kmscript.py

 ## Features
 - **Cost effective:** Since we use iPhones with simcards rather than proxies, we reduce the cost significantly.
 I bought unlimited sim data cheap and i am using this with this bot.

 - **Randomized Fingerprints:** It changes all the 'Fingerprints' the browser produces, so it essentially bypasses WebGL fingerprinting, audio, canvas etc.